setrar/Jazzkell/examples/README.md

 - [ ] Bebop

+Note: You do not need to load the dependant programs, they will be loaded accordingly

 :bulb: To play the examples:

 - [x] type the below in `ghci` to hear the generated sound: